R3Conclave/conclave-core-sdk/docs/docs/kds-rest-api.md

 | signature | A signature in Base64 that the caller can use with the `kdsAttestationReport` to verify that the KDS enclave returned the public key.
 This verification is [crucial for security reasons](#public-key-integrity-check). |
 | kdsAttestationReport | The `EnclaveInstanceInfo` of the KDS enclave in Base64.
 The application enclave needs to validate this report before checking the public key signature to ensure that the the KDS enclave returned the public key. |

-The client can access this Curve25519 public key irrespective of the enclave constraints.
-In contrast, the KDS provides a Curve25519 private key material to the application enclave only if it meets the constraints defined by the client.

 #### Request Example